MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-423-Voluntary-Medicare-Prescription-Drug-Benefit/subpart-D-Cost-Control-Quality-Improvement-Requirements/section-423.165.md

 (1) Access to covered drugs, as provided under §§ 423.120 and 423.124.

-(2) Drug utilization management programs, quality assurance measures and systems, and MTMPs as provided under § 423.153.
+(2) Drug utilization management programs, quality assurance measures and systems, and MTM programs as provided under § 423.153.

 (3) Privacy, confidentiality, and accuracy of enrollee records, as provided under § 423.136.